Lycian Way: Plans

 As of 2022, the Antalya Provincial Tourism Directorate has agreed with the Culture Routes Society to renew the signposts.
 The guidebook was reissued in English in late 2022, and will be reissued in Turkish in 2023.
-The complete route has been updated on OSM (Open Street Map), so any wayfinding application which uses OSMmaps shows the course of the route, watewr and accommodation points and other useful information.
+The complete route has been updated on OSM (OpenStreetMap), so any wayfinding application which uses OSMmaps shows the course of the route, water and accommodation points and other useful information.
 Suitable applications include Gaia, Locus, Maps.me.

 Ultramarathon

 Since 2010, an international multiday trail running ultramarathon, the Lycian Way Ultramarathon, has been held along the trail.
 The event, which runs eastwards on a route of around 220–240 km from Ölüdeniz to Antalya, is completed in around six days.